Eusko

-The eusko is a local currency released by the "Eusko Moneta erakundea", and it is one of a number of currencies that are active in the Basque Country.
-It is mainly used in the Northern Basque Country, France.
-The currency was created on the 31st of January 2013.
+The eusko is a local currency released by the non-profit organization "Eusko Moneta erakundea", and is one of a number of currencies that are active in the Basque Country.
+It is mainly used in the Northern Basque Country, France, with plans to extend its use to certain areas of Upper Navarre and Gipuzkoa in the Southern Basque Country.
+The currency was created on 31 January 2013.

+As of 2025, with 4.5 million euskos in circulation, it is the biggest local currency in Europe.